PrestaShop/prestashop.github.io/news/_posts/2022-07-01-introducing-horizontal-migration.md

 What if we focused on delivering a single step at a time, progressively across all pages?

 Take the controller part, for example.
-At its root, a Symfony controller takes a Request and provides a Response, that's all.
+At its root, a Symfony controller takes a `Request` and provides a `Response`, that's all.
 How the request is processed in order to build that response has no impact on the nature of the controller.
-Who says Symfony controller must use Twig?
+Who says a Symfony controller must use Twig?
 Or Grid?
-Or Symfony forms, even?
+Or Symfony forms, for that matter?
 Theoretically, it should be possible to take the content of the legacy controller and paste it into a Symfony controller.
 As long as the original code is rearranged into actions, and we get a response, it doesn't matter if the output is built using Smarty helpers: HTML is HTML.

 Following that logic, we could say that the first step to migrating a controller is "transforming" it into a Symfony controller.
 Strictly speaking, this requires minimal changes to the original code.
 It might not be pretty, but it provides all the benefits of a full-fledged Symfony controller (routing, kernel events, debug features, translator, container, etc) – for a very low price.